zendcrew/catalog-mode-pricing-enquiry-form-promotion/readme.md

 == Description ==

-Use the [WooCommerce Catalog Mode â€“ Pricing, Enquiry Forms & Promotions](https://codecanyon.net/item/woocommerce-catalog-mode-pricing-enquiry-forms-promotions/43498179?ref=zendcrew) plugin to easily set up **catalog modes**,  **prices and marketing** strategies on your **WooCommerce** store.
+Use the [WooCommerce Catalog Mode - Product Pricing, Enquiry Forms & Promotions](https://codecanyon.net/item/woocommerce-catalog-mode-pricing-enquiry-forms-promotions/43498179?ref=zendcrew) plugin to easily set up **catalog modes**,  **prices and marketing** strategies on your **WooCommerce** store.

 The plugin provides options for removing shop functions (like **product prices**, the **add-to-cart button**, and the **cart** and **checkout** pages).